 We carry out a number of consultations with the public on a variety of subjects throughout the year.
 These are all posted on the Cumbria-wide Have Your Say website.

-We're in the process of applying for funding from the Heritage Lottery Fund to make improvements to Hall Park in Workington.
-We want you to shape these plans, so please complete the online questionnaire which is being organised by Groundwork NE and is via Survey Monkey.
+We're applying for funding from the Heritage Lottery Fund to make improvements to Hall Park in Workington.
+We want you to shape these plans, so we asked you to complete the online questionnaire which was being organised by Groundwork NE and was via Survey Monkey.

 Allerdale Borough Council is undertaking a Community Governance Review of Workington Town Council.
 The Review was requested by the Town Council and the issues we are looking at are the overall boundary of the Town Council, its ward boundaries and the number of councillors representing each ward.

 The consultation ended on 31 May 2018.

 The Private Sector Housing Enforcement Policy sets out the way in which the Council intends to secure effective compliance with legislation to ensure that all private sector housing within the borough is healthy, well managed and safe.